 Drama seeks to foster 21st century skills by using the techniques of acting to gain a psychological understanding of real people, their reactions and their behaviour, while examining the actions and motives of imaginary characters.
 This fascinating, relevant subject is transferable to real life proving invaluable for personal and work contexts, especially in jobs that are client-based and require empathy.
-Drama increases self-awareness, self-discipline and confidence, aiming to equip the student with first class communication skills.
-Drama allows students to prepare for many real life situations by experiencing them vicariously in the classroom.
+Drama increases self-awareness, self-discipline and confidence and aims to equip students with first class communication skills.

-This subject will suit any student who likes to learn in a practical manner by actively engaging with others.
-Drama is varied and fun suiting different types of learners.
+This subject will suit any student who likes to learn in a practical manner by actively engaging with others and will suit different types of learners.
 Students learn meditation for focus, how to have a pleasant voice, exploit expression and frame words.
 They are always physically active as movement training is essential.
-There are no desks, chairs or computers in Drama.
+There are no desks or chairs in Drama.
 Acting, conversing, negotiating, directing, problem solving and creating dramatic concepts with other people will broaden life skills, social experience and refine English language use.
-Drama provides contrast during a school day.
-This subject compliments English, Biology, Law, History and Business, equipping the student for any client-based profession.
+This subject compliments many subjects, equipping the student for any client-based profession.
 Drama training is applicable for jobs that demand first-class communication skills, emotional intelligence and social ease, the ability to adopt a calm, relaxing manner or project energetic dynamism as required.